If this page looks like garbage then you need one of these browsers...Please sign my programmer's page guestbook. |

 thisSpr->frames=(char far **)malloc(numFrames*sizeof(char far *));

 If we specified for there to 1 or more images for our sprite to hold (numFrames > 0) then the first thing we need to do is create an array of numFrames elements.
 The malloc line accomplishes that task for us.
 For some of you experienced C programmers of the DOS platform, you may be wondering whether or not I should've used farmalloc instead of malloc.
 After all, frames is a char far ** type variable.
 Actually, frames is a near pointer that points to an array of far pointers.
 The first point (*) is far (char far **), the second pointer (*) is near because there is no far modifier.
 The function farmalloc would've been used only if the frames variable was declared as char far * far *frames;.
+If malloc was successful in allocating the array, the number of frames will be set and each far pointer will be assigned an address to a specific image of NULL depending on whether the images are dynamic and whether both height and width are greater than zero.
+These are the lines that do this task:

 if (thisSpr->frames != NULL) {